singamsetti-siva-prasad/youtube_subscribers/README.md

 The APIs provided by this application include the following:

--> `GET /subscribers`: Returns a list of all subscribers in the database.
+-> `GET /subscribers`: Returns an array of all subscribers in the database.

--> `POST /subscribers`: Adds a new subscriber to the database.
+-> `GET /subscribers/names`: Returns an array of subscribers with only two fields name and subscribedChannel

 -> `GET /subscribers/:id`: Returns the details of a subscriber with the given ID.

--> `PUT /subscribers/:id`: Updates the details of a subscriber with the given ID.

--> `DELETE /subscribers/:id`: Deletes a subscriber with the given ID.

 ## Prerequisites